Nette Documentation Preview

 -------------------------------------------------------------------------

-Expands the `$name` of the class to full name in the context of the `$context`, ie in the context of its namespace and defined aliases.
-Thus, it returns how the PHP parser would understand `$name` if it were written in the body of the `$context`.
+Expands the class name `$name` to its fully qualified name within the context of the class `$context`, considering its namespace and defined aliases.
+Essentially, it determines how the PHP parser would interpret `$name` if it were written inside the body of the `$context` class.

 ```php